Breaking a fixed-term residential tenancy early

 - the tenant has breached the tenancy agreement.

-Note: this is only a limited list.
-See: Landlord ending a tenancy with or without grounds page for full details.
+Note: this is not the full list.
+See the Landlord ending a tenancy page for full details.

 If the tenant has been served a termination notice and doesn't move out by the end of the notice period, the landlord can apply to the Tribunal to have them evicted.